 Just in time for the harvest holiday, Squaw Valley plans to open Nov.
-21 with machine-made snow on lower slopes.
+27 unless "Mother Nature delivers the goods," in which case, they'll open earlier, weather and conditions permitting.
 The resort takes the traditional Thanksgiving meal to big heights, with a buffet served at the Terrace at High Camp overlooking Lake Tahoe.

 Families can also broaden the outdoor fun beyond skiing.
 “Regardless of early season snow conditions, ice skating is a good bet,” Squaw Valley’s Amelia Richmond said.
 At High Camp, the rink rents skates daily.
 At the mountain’s base, families can tube, and kids can rev up mini-snowmobiles.